vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-install.md

 ## Installing VTEX IO's CLI by NPM

-The CLI is built with [Node.js](https://nodejs.org/en/) and is installable via [`npm`](https://www.npmjs.com/package/vtex).
+Since VTEX IO's CLI is built with [Node.js](https://nodejs.org/en/), you can manually install it via [npm](https://www.npmjs.com/package/vtex).
 This method is recommended only for environments in which auto-updating VTEX IO's CLI is not ideal.

->⚠️ *We strongly recommended that you use an alternative installation method from the previous section, [Installing VTEX IO's CLI](#installing-vtex-ios-cli).
-Since the proper version of Node.js is already included in the other methods and it does not conflict with any other version on your system.*
+>⚠️ ***We strongly recommended that you use an alternative installation method.***
+> *If you opt for installing VTEX IO's CLI using npm, keep in mind that VTEX IO's CLI won't be automatically updated, and the Node version on your machine might conflict with the one used by the CLI developers.
+Notice that if you opt for any other installation method, VTEX IO's CLI will always be up-to-date, and you will avoid installation issues.*

->ℹ️ Notice that, to install VTEX IO's CLI, you need to ensure that [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) are installed on your machine.
+>ℹ️  Before the installation, check if you have [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) installed on your machine.

 <details>
   <summary><span class="fa fa-apple">&nbsp;</span>MacOS</summary>
   <br>